 / Fuse: LP on Sheryl Crow /

 LP: I recently opened up for Sheryl and she’s amazing.
-We didn’t really get to sit down, we only… I only did one show, so we didn’t really get to sit down and talk.
+We didn’t really get to sit down, I only did one show.
 But I was just really struck by her musicality.
-She’s so… You forget how many songs you know of hers and how gifted she is.
+You forget how many songs you know of hers and how gifted she is.
 She’s written and produced a lot her own stuff and they’re lasting songs that you remember and that will be around for a while.
 I was really impressed by her voice as well.
 I knew she was a great singer, but her execution is pretty spot on.
 Her whole range is really, really cool to watch.

 / Fuse: LP on writing for other artists /

-LP: I approach writing for other people differently than myself, because I try to read into what I think they experiences are, that’s why it’s not always… You know, you’re not always getting cuts, ‘cause… I remember I wrote something for Leona Lewis when she wasn’t there and I remember when I was writing for her and she had this really bad break up from a long term relationship and so had I, and I think I wrote it thinking that she was feeling a certain way.
+LP: I approach writing for other people differently than myself, because I try to read into what I think they experiences are.
+I remember I wrote something for Leona Lewis when when she wasn’t there, and I remember when I was writing for her, she had this really bad break up from a long term relationship, and so had I, and I think I wrote it thinking that she was feeling a certain way.
 And I found out she really wasn’t.
 She was kind of over it.
 I don’t want to give her stuff away, but she was better at it then I was, I guess.
 And I’d been like: “She’s gonna get this, man, she’s really gonna get it!”
 And she was a lot… a way stronger.
 She seems so vulnerable, but she was stronger than I thought, as far as off the situation

 / Fuse: LP on playing covers /

 LP: I’ve been doing the series.
-I was actually gonna do one of, just, “Creep” on a ukulele, but I felt like it needed… That song just needs that… It’s so instrumental and I feel as a singer I kinda surf the wave of that song musically I and felt like the ukulele was just a little too thin for it.
-It’s nice sometimes, I did one that’s coming out, it’s Mars Volta tune, and of course, you could say the same thing about that, but I felt like that lent itself a little bit better.
-There are certain songs that I just didn’t feel like sing as well with the ukulele.
+I was actually gonna do “Creep” on a ukulele, but I felt like it needed… It’s so instrumental and I feel, as a singer, I kinda surf the wave of that song musically I and felt like the ukulele was just a little too thin for it.
+It’s nice sometimes, I did one that’s coming out, it’s Mars Volta tune, and of course you could say the same thing about that, but I felt like that lent itself a little bit better.
+There are certain songs that I just didn’t feel like singing as well with the ukulele.
 In rock music?
 I don’t know.
 Maybe.
 I would say, a lot of people say there’s plenty, but I don’t know.
 There’s always room for more ukulele music.
 I think the ukulele is just another type of guitar.
 It’s just a little bit of a different sound, it’s obviously a lot less sustain.
 It depends on the way you play it.
 It doesn’t have to be shuffle Hawaiian thing.
 I don’t really play that way.